Loader

 Your doctor will likely order tests to determine the cause of the bleeding.
 These may include a CBC test, coagulation tests, and imaging studies such as an upper GI series or endoscopy.

 Treatment for a bleed in the GI tract will depend on the underlying cause.
-In some cases, treatment may simply involve letting the bleed resolved on its own.
+In some cases, treatment may simply involve letting the bleeding resolve on its own.
 However, more serious bleeds may require surgery or blood transfusions.

 Vomiting Blood in Pregnancy